 If you buy a container to act as your wine cellar, it is important that it is well insulated with an insulating lining to give you the control over its temperature that is required.
 This will help to keep the interior of the shipping container wine cellar at a constant temperature without the outside temperature affecting it.

-You could also consider using a refrigerated shipping container, which has been specifically designed for interior temperature control.
+You could also consider using a refrigerated unit, which has been specifically designed for interior temperature control.

 Wine Cellar Humidity

 In truth, the humidity of a wine cellar does not have a major effect on the wine itself.
 However, the fact that there might be little ventilation and that you may be changing the natural temperature of the room, means that its humidity can be affected.